 • Up to $2,750 per year to attend a Michigan community or tribal college, up to three years ($8,250 total)

 Estimates show that 80% of graduating students qualify for this scholarship program, and 65% percent of eligible students will be able to attend college tuition-free.
-To be eligible, students must have an Expected Family Contribution of $25,000 or less as calculated by the Free Application for Federal Student Aid (FAFSA).
+Eligibility will be dependent on Student Aid Index as calculated by the simplified FAFSA, which will be released in December.

 The Need